Just the Facts...

 If you move one or more snippet sets to iCloud, they will be available on all your iCloud-enabled iOS devices straight away.
 The Mac App Store version of TypeIt4Me also includes native iCloud support, so they’ll show up there, too.

-If you purchased TypeIt4Me for Mac directly from our website, syncing with your iDevices via iCloud is not available, as Apple only allows App Store apps to use iCloud.
-The good news though is that you can email your Mac snippets to yourself and open the email on your iOS device.
+If you purchased TypeIt4Me for Mac directly from our website, syncing with your iDevices via iCloud is not yet available, as until recently Apple would only permit apps sold via its App Store to use iCloud.
+The good news, though, is we are working hard to make true Mac-to-iOS iCloud sync possible when TypeIt4Me 6.0 ships for the Mac.
+Until then, you can email your Mac snippets to yourself and open the email on your iOS device.
 Tapping on the snippet file in the email and selecting “Open in TypeIt4Me” will import it as a new snippet set and you’ll be good to go.

 Is TypeIt4Me Touch a keylogger?
 Is it a safety risk?
 Is it spying on me?